janoleko/DartsSim/README.md

 The code provided here can be used to answer this question.
 It enables the user to efficiently simulate a large number of throws with a given target and standard deviation.

-To see this in action with a GUI please visit
+To see this in action with a GUI please click [here](https://janoleko.shinyapps.io/Darts/)